Q: What are the accommodation options?

 The documents can be uploaded in a Word or PDF format.

 Q: Can I apply without immediately providing the documents?

 Yes, you may fill in your application first and upload the documents later.
-However, the documents must be uploaded by 31 January 2020, 23:59 CET.
+However, the documents must be uploaded by the application deadline.